 I have mentioned this before, but if you are using Photoshop or Lightroom, you do not need the entire working space of the tablet.
 It’s actually a hindrance as it encourages or requires much more movement of your entire arm and that gets tiring.
 It’s for this reason, I ALWAYS tell retouchers to go for a small tablet because you don’t need the extra real estate unless you’re a graphic artist.

 Instead, go into mapping and create an even smaller active area, even on a small tablet, and that means you can use a flick of the wrist to move across the entire image.
 That’s pretty much all there is to setting it up.
 Within a day or two of this set-up, you’ll see how much better the tablet is, and then, of course, modify each button and setting to suit your particular needs.

 I hope this was of some help, and will help you bring out the most of Lightroom.
 This together with a great foundation in LR will show you just how robust this application is.
-Check out the Lightroom Workshop if you want to make the most of your investment and time – there is simply nothing better, and of course SLR Lounge Premium members get that workshop and all the rest.
+Check out the Lightroom Workshop in SLR Lounge Premium if you want to make the most of your investment and time.

 *This article was originally posted in January of 2016 and updated March 2021.